 Because of this, I always keep a bunch on hand.
 You never know when inspiration for a pom pom craft or activity will strike.

 That’s what happened with this Pom Pom Pretend Play Pumpkin Soup Activity for Toddlers and Preschoolers.
 Give it a try.

-Please note, this post contains affiliate links which help me to earn a small commission for the maintenance of this site at no cost to you.
+Please note, this post contains affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 I only link to items I have personally tried out and believe to be of value.